-Note that all the Reports, Exports, and Invoices correspond to the language you’ve chosen as the system language – this way you can, for example, issue invoices and add reports to them in Spanish if you so please.
+Note that all the Reports and Exports correspond to the language you’ve chosen as the system language – this way you can, for example, generate reports in Spanish if you so please.

 What’s time management got to do with website localization?

 Research shows that 72.4% of consumers feel more comfortable using services and websites if they contain information in their native language.
 But true localization goes well beyond translating product information.
 It’s about creating an online experience designed to appeal to audiences and their needs.

 The impactful part about this is giving our multilingual users a mental break because going back and forth between languages is a kind of brain training.
 Anyone who’s ever tried to navigate between several languages will tell you that it pushes your brain to be flexible, but is also mentally draining.
 Moreover, when working with users who haven’t mastered English, it’s even more important for us to convey our message as clearly as possible.
 It was essential to create content and provide a user experience that’s equally beneficial to everybody.

 We’re all about efficiency, and a user-friendly product that’s fast and easy to use is just that.
 The fact that we can cater to the Spanish-speaking community is just the cherry on top.